 I decided to try it when I got home.
 Normally I would use a cookbook on Chinese Takeout that I like to cook something like this.
 There were two cooking methods listed on the back, bake in the oven or fry in some oil.
 I decided I didn’t need the extra calories so I opted to bake in the oven.
 After baking in the oven for a few minutes until they are crispy and crunchy on the outside, you are supposed to toss them with the warmed-up honey sauce and add the walnuts.
 I wished I had taken a picture of the honey sauce pack and the walnut pack.
 First of all, you get about 5 tiny walnuts in the bag so if I were you, I would get some more walnuts and toss them in with the shrimp if I were you.

 Then we come to the honey sauce.
 OMG… Can you say sugar overload?!?!?
-I calculated the sugar from the nutritional information on the back and there is 46 grams of sugar in just the sauce!
+I calculated the sugar from the nutritional information on the back and there are 46 grams of sugar in just the sauce!
 That’s more than a can of Coke.
 To be somewhat fair, there are supposed to be 2.5 servings per bag.
 (Also over 1000 calories per bag).
-When I put the warmed up sauce on top of the shrimp, it looked like I was pouring doughnut glaze on top of the shrimp.
-It had the slightly off white and opaque look to it and smelled like pineapples which is one of the flavors in the ingredient list.
-The sauce immediately sank to the bottom of bowl because there was so much of it.
+When I put the warmed-up sauce on top of the shrimp, it looked like I was pouring doughnut glaze on top of the shrimp.
+It had a slightly off-white and opaque look to it and smelled like pineapples which is one of the flavors on the ingredient list.
+The sauce immediately sank to the bottom of the bowl because there was so much of it.
 I would use about 1/2 the sauce unless you really want a good sugar high!

-You know you can go down to your local Panda Expres and get a much better version of this for less money.
+You know you can go down to your local Panda Express and get a much better version of this for less money.
+It looks like it should taste good, but it really doesn’t.
 I really didn’t like the lack of walnuts and the super sweet sauce.
 I am not probably going to buy this again.
-In my book, I’m going to rate this 5 Bells!
+In my book, I’m going to rate these 5 Bells!